pmeier82-zz/django-spikeval/README.rst

 Django Spikeval
 ===============

-SDatafile is a simple Django app that adds generic file assets that can be referenced and used by other applications by generic foreign keys.
+Datafile is a simple Django app that adds generic file assets that can be referenced and used by other applications by generic foreign keys.
 The general `datafile` does not make any assumptions about the nature of the file and stores it in a filesystem backend.